gmmorris/conference-talks/pairing-from-burnout-to-vigor.md

 ## Pitch
 This is a talk about my personal experience of burning out, rather than a general talk about burnout.
 In this talk I describe the environment I worked in and the behaviours it fostered which I feel were conductive to my burnout.
-I then touch on my thought process in regards to why exactly I burned out, what I felt was needed to mitigate the issues and how that led to my choice of shifing into a very different working environment.
+I then touch on my thought process in regards to why exactly I burned out, what I felt was needed to mitigate the issues and how that led to my choice of shifing into a very different work environment.

-We then explore what Pair Programming is, how it works, the effect it has on it's environemnt and how these effects helped me tackle the burnout.
+We then explore what Pair Programming is, how it works, the effect it has on its environemnt and how these effects helped me tackle the burnout.
-We discuss the upsides and downsides of the Shared Ownership fostered by Pair Programming, how it opened the door for a developer like myself to explore a completly new tech stack in which I had no experience before hand.
+We discuss the upsides and downsides of the Shared Ownership fostered by Pair Programming, how it opened the door for a developer like myself to explore a completly new tech stack in which I had no experience before hand, open the door to a more diverse work place and to become a confident mentor.